bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-flying-using-lps.md

 * Open the cfclient application
 * Connect to the Crazyflie 2.X
 * It might take a couple of seconds for the position estimate to stabilize.
-You can verify that it has stabilized by checking that the position in the LPS tab corresponds to the physical position.
+You can verify that it has stabilized by checking that the position in the Loco Positioning tab corresponds to the physical position.
 {% endsi_step %}

 {% si_step Set assisted mode to Position hold %}